fnipo/scala-exercises/README.md

-# scala-exercises
+# scala-cats-exercises
-Exercises done on the journey to learn FP with Scala
+Exercises from Scala with Cats book